|Home » TECHNOLOGY » Research and Development » Priority R&D areas in Wind Energy|

 Research topics are categorised according to the technical disciplines and cross-sector criteria on which the integral design and operation of wind power systems are based.
 The seven research areas are:

-- The wind turbine as a mechanical structure/material.
+- The wind turbine as a mechanical structure/material used to make the turbine.
 The goal is to improve the structural integrity of the wind turbine through an improved estimation of design loads, new materials, optimised designs, verification of structural strength, and reliability of components, such as drive trains, blades and the tower.

 - The wind turbine as an electricity plant.
 This should develop better electrical components, improve the effect of the wind turbine on grid stability and power quality, and minimise the effect of the grid on wind turbine design.